 Gstaad is a glamorous Swiss ski resort in the Bernese Oberland, surrounded by well-groomed slopes and tree-lined mountains.
 Located at the intersection of two Bernese valleys, Gstaad has influences from both French and German speaking parts of Switzerland.

-Gstaad is an attractive Swiss ski resort which lies in a valley in the heart of the Bernese Oberland, surrounded by well-groomed slopes and tree-lined mountains.
-The location of Gstaad at the intersection of two Bernese valleys means the resort contains cultural influences from both the French and German speaking parts of Switzerland, creating a unique multicultural experience.
-The charming town is dotted with traditional chalets, luxurious shops and award-winning restaurants; yet despite its growing popularity as a celebrity hotspot and one of the world’s most exclusive resorts, it maintains an understated charm with its traffic-free village centre and original wooden chalets.
+The charming town has traditional chalets, luxurious shops and award-winning restaurants; yet despite its growing popularity as a celebrity hotspot and one of the world’s most exclusive resorts, it maintains an understated charm with its pedestrianised centre and wooden chalets.

-Comprising six sectors with over 200km of terrain to explore, the varied skiing on offer lives up to the promise of the village and visitors are guaranteed an all-round unforgettable holiday.
+Comprising six sectors with over 200km of terrain to explore, the varied skiing guarantees an all-round unforgettable holiday.
 A prominent feature is the resort’s picturesque castle which sits on a hill overlooking the village.
-At night, every building is illuminated by small strings of white lights, creating a truly charming and magical winter setting.
+At night, every building is illuminated by small strings of white lights, creating a truly charming and magical setting.

 Resort Altitude: 1,050m

 Blue Runs: 120km